 BEFORE THE PRICE WAS PAID?

 Some teach that no human being could have been granted release from death or escape from death before Christ paid the price for their forgiveness.
 I believe that the God of heaven (who sees the future) treated the promise of His Son as accomplished fact.
-To heaven it was as if He had already died on that cross.
-Does this mean that every person of faith has immediately been granted release from death.
+To the Father it was as if He had already died on that cross.
+Does this mean that every person of faith is immediately granted release from death.
 No. Most will wait to be awakened from their sleep when Christ returns (Dan.
 12:2-3).